How to Link the Three Financial Statements (Explained)

 Income Statement

-• Net Income
+Net Income

 Balance Sheet

-• Current Assets (Cash, Accounts Receivable, Inventory)
+• Assets include Current Assets (Cash, Accounts Receivable, Inventory) and Long-term Assets (PP&E, Intangibles)

-• Current Liabilities (Accounts Payable, Short-term Debt)
+• Liabilities include Current Liabilities (Accounts Payable, Short-term Debt) and Long-term Liabilities (Long-term Debt)

-• Shareholders' Equity (Common Stock, Retained Earnings)
+• Equity includes Shareholders' Equity (Common Stock, Retained Earnings)

 Cash Flow Statement

-Understanding the complete IB and PE interview process helps you recognize that this question appears at every stage—from initial screens to final rounds—making it absolutely critical to master.
+Understanding the complete IB and PE interview process helps you recognize that this question appears at every stage, from initial screens to final rounds, making it absolutely critical to master.

 How to Answer: The Complete Walkthrough

-Here's the step-by-step explanation interviewers expect.
+Here is the step-by-step explanation interviewers expect.
 Practice until you can deliver this smoothly in 60-90 seconds:

 Step 1: Start with Net Income